 4.12 Transmission circuits comprising the supergrid part of the MITS shall not exceed the circuit complexity limit defined in paragraphs B.3 to B.7 of Appendix B.

-4.13 Guidance on complexity of transmission circuits on the MITS operated at a nominal voltage of 132kV is given in paragraphs B.8 to B.13 of Appendix B. Relaxation of the restrictions cited in paragraphs B.8 to B.13 may be justified in certain circumstances following appropriate liaison between the relevant licensees responsible for the design of the circuits and their operation.
+4.13 Guidance on complexity of transmission circuits on the MITS operated at a nominal voltage of 132kV is given in paragraphs B.8 to B.13 of Appendix B. Relaxation of the restrictions cited in paragraphs B.8 to B.13 may be justified in certain circumstances following appropriate liaison between the relevant transmission licensees responsible for the design of the circuits and their operation.

 Switching Arrangements